hansroh/skitai/README.txt

   from skitai import was

-And result.status value must be checked:
+And result.status value must be checked.

-- 0: Initial Default Value
-- 1: Operation Timeout
-- 2: Exception Occured
-- 3: Normal

 if status is not 3, you should handle error by calling result.reraise (), ignoring or returning alternative content etc. For my convinient, it will be skipped in example codes from now.